Two Different Restaurants

 - Rankings based upon things such as the numbers of links to web pages may not accurately indicate the actual popularity of a business that people can visit in person

 The patent does tell us that there is a difference between stationary directions requests and mobile requests.
-The distances collected for mobile requests tend to pinpoint the actual locations of searchers much better than for people making requests from desktops, since mobile locations can be traced back to Wifi locations or cellphone tower locations (via triangulation).
+The distances collected for mobile requests tend to pinpoint the actual locations of searchers much better than for people making requests from desktops since mobile locations can get traced back to Wifi locations or cellphone tower locations (via triangulation).

-When information is collected about directions, the time and day of the request, and the distance indicated are saved as well.
+When information gets collected about directions, the time and day of the request and the distance indicated can be saved.
 This can show that one restaurant might be more popular for breakfast, and a nightclub that serves food might be more popular around or after dinner.
 It can help the search engine know how far people might be willing to travel for different types of businesses, too.

-When looking at features such as time, other popularity signals might be looked at as well, such as:
+When looking at features such as time, other popularity signals might get looked at as well, such as: